 - Take a Component Video to VGA (D-Sub) adaptor cable and connect the end with 3 RCA type connectors to the Component Video output sockets of the Video source device.
-Match the color of the plugs to the color of the sockets; green to green, blue to blue; and red to red. - 2.
-Connect the other end of the Component Video to VGA (D-Sub) adaptor cable (with a D-Sub type connector) to the D-SUB/COMP.
-IN socket on the projector. - If you wish to make use of the projector (mixed mono) speaker, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the Audio socket of the projector. - Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 51 for details.
+Match the color of the plugs to the color of the sockets; green to green, blue to blue; and red to red. - Connect the other end of the Component Video to VGA (D-Sub) adaptor cable (with a D-Sub type connector) to the D-SUB/COMP.
+IN socket on the projector. - 3.
+If you wish to make use the projector (mixed mono) speaker, take a suitable audio cable and connect one end of the cable to the audio output sockets of the video device, and the other end to the AUDIO socket of the projector.
+Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
+See "Audio Settings" on page 48 for details.